• START HERE

 Furthermore, unique hands-on experiences are one of the key steps to acquiring second languages.
 In order to keep up with the dominant language, new memories must be made in the minority language.

-5 fun, non-academic Chinese and Korean classes for kids
+Fun, non-academic Chinese and Korean classes for kids

-Take a look through these non-academic Chinese and Korean classes, and explore 10+ ways to find a language teacher for your child.
+Take a look through these non-academic Chinese and Korean classes, and explore 10 ways to find a language teacher for your child.
 You might discover more learning options for your child.

 learn Chinese through piano lessons

-1. Music lessons in Chinese or Korean
+Music lessons for kids in Chinese or Korean

 Does your child play an instrument, or are you considering starting lessons?